Overwhelmed By Technology? Don't Be.

 eReaders are handheld electronic devices designed primarily for reading and storing digital books, magazines, and newspapers.
 They also can be used to listen to and store audio books and music.
 Some models are designed for browsing the Internet and watching videos as well.
 Digital books and other materials can be downloaded directly onto the device through any wireless Internet connection and often cost far less than printed formats. eReaders come in different sizes, but all are designed to be lightweight and convenient to carry with you.
 Each device can store a large personal library of several hundred books and other materials.
 Perhaps best of all, eReaders also allow you to adjust type size for easier reading, a helpful feature you won’t find in a traditional printed book.

-Video game systems and online virtual games have come a long way from their humble predecessors in the arcades of yesteryear.
-They are far more realistic and involve more physical activity.
+Video game consoles are systems designed for playing video games.
+Video game systems and online virtual games have come a long way since their humble predecessors in the game arcades of yesteryear.
+They’re far more realistic and involve more physical activity.
+Current systems even allow users to play games with other folks across the globe via the Internet.
 Beyond the fun and entertainment they provide, studies have shown that playing video games can actually improve reflexes, coordination, reasoning, memory, attention, and enhance overall physical and mental health.
-Not only that, research has also shown that playing video games encourages social interaction and can help reduce anxiety and depression in older people.
+Not only that, research has also determined that playing video games encourages social interaction and can help reduce anxiety and depression in older people.